isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2026.md

 <p>DES will turn up the creativity with “<strong>BYO Let’s Tie Dye SG Red Socks</strong>”
 – a hands-on art workshop for the DES community to celebrate National Day through their own artistic designs.</p>
-<p>Adding to the festive vibes, the school will also be adorned with striking <strong>s</strong>tudent-designed
+<p>Adding to the festive vibes, the school will also be adorned with striking
-SG61 wall installations, showcasing national pride in true DES style.</p>
+student-designed SG61 wall installations, showcasing national pride in true DES style.</p>
 <p></p>
 </td>
 </tr>